 A member of your team needs to get an answer from a higher-up on a project?
 Get them in front of other managers instead of doing it yourself.
-Nothing like giving them visibility so senior staff can get to know your team, and it lets your team members know that higher-ups are just people doing their job too.
+There’s nothing like giving them visibility so senior staff can get to know your team, and it lets your team members know that higher-ups are just people doing their job too.

 Periodically checking in with your group pays dividends.
 When a project wraps up, ask them what they liked about that particular project, and if they want to continue working on similar assignments.
 Identify their passions and place an emphasis on what they want to learn.
-That opens up opportunity for them when the department’s focus shifts, because you’ll already know who is interested in branching out to work on other things.
+That opens up opportunities for them when the department’s focus shifts, because you’ll already know who is interested in branching out to work on other things.

 Take Time for Fun

-Yup… nothing like a little group R&R to rev up their engines and re-engage.
+Yup… nothing like a little group R&R to rev up their engines and reengage.
 Quarterly outings like bowling, a mini golf tournament, a wine tour or a baseball game do wonders for the group dynamic.
 You don’t have to plan it yourself.
-I found that teams enjoy being able to take the lead and have actually rotated being in charge of planning the next outing.
-Planning an activity gives them a nice creative outlet.
+I found that teams enjoy being able to take the lead and have often rotated being in charge of planning the next outing.
+Planning an activity gives them a creative outlet.
 Food is good too.
 Moving a meeting to lunchtime and ordering in a nice meal lets them know you appreciate them.
 And even though you have an agenda to get through, it’s okay to intersperse it with humor and laughter.
 As Robert Orben said, “If you can laugh together, you can work together.”
 I even invited my boss once, but he wouldn’t bite.
 (Yes, that would be one of Jim’s contributions again.)